 Our Housing offices are currently closed to the public to keep our staff and customers safe.
 All our communication is now taking place by telephone or email, with face-to-face contact maintained for our most vulnerable customers.
 Our email address is firstname.lastname@example.org.

 During office hours you can contact us by telephone on 01563 554400.
 For any enquiry outwith office hours, including homelessness presentations, please call the Risk Management Centre on 0345 724 0000.
 Our email address is email@example.com.

 All neighbourhood coaches are working remotely from home.
-They are supporting tenants with housing enquiries by telephone and email.
+They are supporting tenants with housing enquiries by telephone and email and carrying out arranged home visits.
 If you don't have a direct number please contact our Customer Contact Team on 01563 554400.

 If you are experiencing domestic abuse, we continue to provide confidential advice and assistance during and out of hours.
 Download our Domestic Abuse Policy (PDF 952Kb).

 You can also contact the National Domestic Abuse Helpline on freephone 0808 2000 247 (24 hours).

 Women can also contact Women’s Aid who have specially trained staff who offer support and advice and can also help you to find secure accommodation.